 If you have chosen a doctor or midwife, you usually will deliver at the hospital where they have admitting privileges; so, check out the hospital well in advance of the birth.
 BabyCenter.com offers a guide to choosing a hospital.

-As an alternative to hospitals, some patients choose a birth center; these usually have a more home-like environment than a hospital, allow multiple visitors, offer amenities such as Jacuzzis and offer transfer to a nearby hospital in case of complications.
-BabyCenter.com has information on birth centers.
-And the American Association of Birth Centers has a locator by state.
+As an alternative to hospitals, some patients choose a birth center; these usually have a more home-like environment than a hospital, allow multiple visitors, and offer amenities such as Jacuzzis and transfer to a nearby hospital in case of complications.
+The American Association of Birth Centers[7] provides a locator.

 Material on this page is for informational purposes only and should not be construed as medical advice.
 For medical decisions, always consult your physician for the right course for your infant or child.